SAVING THE CALIFORNIA MOUNTAIN LION

 Hemmed in by highways and killed by cars, California’s cougars are isolated in small, unsustainable populations.
 Barriers prevent young mountain lions from migrating in or out to establish their own home ranges and find mates.

 That’s causing dangerous inbreeding and genetic-diversity declines, leaving some mountain lion populations vulnerable to extinction.
 In fact, some could disappear in just 15 years if inbreeding gets worse.

 To protect these cats, California needs clear state mandates to improve wildlife connectivity.
 The California Department of Transportation (Caltrans), state lawmakers and local officials need to build wildlife crossings and protect large areas of intact habitat so mountain lions have room to thrive.

 The Center is working to secure state-level protection for California mountain lions.
 We petitioned the California Fish and Game Commission to list the Southern California and Central Coast mountain lion populations as “threatened” under the California Endangered Species Act.

-In response to the Center’s June 2019 petition to list Southern California and Central Coast mountain lions under the California Endangered Species Act, the California Department of Fish and Wildlife recommended in February 2020 that listing may be warranted.
-The Fish and Game Commission voted in April to accept the Department’s recommendation and advance these populations to candidacy.
+In response the California Department of Fish and Wildlife recommended in 2020 that listing may be warranted.
+The Fish and Game Commission voted two months later to accept the department’s recommendation and advance these populations to candidacy.
 Protections are in place while state biologists are conducting a status review for the vote on formal listing in 2021.

 After two young puma brothers left their mom, they were boxed in and killed because of roads and development fragmenting their California habitat.
 To save these iconic big cats, state and local agencies need to improve habitat connectivity.